 The Palace on the Isle, one of the most valuable Polish historical buildings, housing the Royal Picture Gallery;

 The Old Orangery, housing the Royal Sculpture Gallery with plaster copies of the most famous sculptures of the ancient world, and the Royal Theatre - one of the few original European 18th century court theatres;

 In the Royal Łazienki gardens, one can stroll on paths and alleys surrounded by trees, shrubs, and flowers.
-Our visitors can choose between the Royal Garden, the Romantic Garden, the Modernist Garden as well as the new Chinese Garden.
+Our visitors can choose between the Royal Garden, the Romantic Garden and the Modernist Garden.
 The Deckchair Leisure Zone - located near the New Orangery - is also available.